 The College of the Holy Cross is well known for its Classics department.
 In fact, it is the second-largest Classics program in the country.
 It also has the distinction for having Ancient Greek as a required course.

 College Choice Score: 85.14

 Net Cost: $23,924

 John Carroll University is a private Catholic Jesuit research university located in University Heights, Ohio.
 It was founded in 1886 by the Society of Jesus, and is a member of the Association of Jesuit Colleges and Universities.

 This school is primarily an undergraduate institution, with the majority of its programs offered at that level.
-Select Master’s degrees are available in certain departments, with a plan for expanding the graduate offerings in motion.
+Select master’s degrees are available in certain departments, with a plan for expanding the graduate offerings in motion.
 International programs, such as a degree in International Studies and the Study Abroad Program are also slated for improvement.
+The school excels regionally:

 Campus Ministry at John Carroll University is steeped in the Catholic and Ignatian traditions, serving people of all faiths by offering interfaith services, fostering community development through stewardship, and advocacy for tolerance.
 The Campus Ministry is the most popular center for students at the school and has been providing spiritual guidance since its establishment.

 Loyola University Maryland

 Net Cost: $31,306

 Established in 1852 by the Society of Jesus, Loyola University Maryland is a private, non-profit, Roman Catholic, Jesuit research society located in Baltimore, Maryland.
 It is a member of the Association of Jesuit Colleges and Universities.
 It lies within the Archdiocese of Baltimore.
 The best known alumni from this school include authors Tom Clancy and Mark Bowden.